 - Dilution lowers the amount of the particles in a subsequent solution.

 - As a result, we see a lower colour intensity.

 Conclusion: A visible particle may have a large number of smaller particles in it.

-Activity: To demonstrate that the kinetic Energy of particles increases with increase in temperature.
+Aim: To demonstrate that the Kinetic Energy of particles increases with increase in temperature.

 Kinetic energy: Kinetic energy is the energy of motion and is usually defined as the work that will be done by the body possessing the energy when it is brought to rest.
 For a body of mass m having a speed v, the kinetic energy is 1/2 mv2

 (i) Take two beakers.
 To one beaker add 100 ml of cold water and to the other beaker add 100 ml of hot water.

 (ii) Now add some crystals of potassium permanganate or copper sulphate to both the beakers.